 - Bldg.AINAHAU GARDENS

-Convenient 2nd fl studio in Ainahau Gardens.
+Convenient 2nd fl studio with parking in Ainahau Gardens.
 Walk to work in Waikiki.
 Few blocks and you are at Sandy Beach between your toes.
-Secured building near restaurants, grocer...
+Secured building near restau...

 - Bldg.AINAHAU GARDENS

 Updated & fully furnished rare studio unit on the cooler side of the building.
-Featuring contemporary touch, full size kitchen, w/d, with assigned parking.
-Huge lanai fo...
+Featuring contemporary touch, full size kitchen, inside laundry.
+One assigned parking.
+Com...

 - Bldg.444 Nahua